Bassam266/Integration-of-OSA-with-AOTF-for-scanning-through-optical-signals/README.md

 1. **AOTF calibration.** The AOTF must first be calibrated to establish the relationship between the RF frequency sent and the peak wavelength extracted.
 Because the AOTF acts like a grating, the extracted wavelength depends on the alignment between the optical axis of the AOTF crystal and that of the input optical beam.
 As a result, the AOTF must be recalibrated whenever it is moved.

 2. **Sensitivity detection.** Once calibrated, the system precisely detects the most sensitive part of the spectrum, the region that yields a high SNR and low NEP.
-At this stage the oscilloscope detects the pressure via a photodetector, the pulse-echo system is switched on, and an ultrasound wave is generated at the specific amplitude and frequency we want to measure through the optical signal.
+At this stage the oscilloscope detects the pressure via a photodetector from the optical-ultrasound sensor, the pulse-echo system is switched on, and an ultrasound wave is generated at the specific amplitude and frequency we want to measure through the optical signal.

 The following code automates this process, using a fine AOTF filtering step size to precisely locate the most sensitive part of the spectrum: